kamdugle/FE-Project-5/distro/README.md

 ### Animation

 Re-wrote loops to forcing synchronous layout that was occuring both in background pizza animation and in re-sizing of pizzas in our-menu.
 Set the parallax animation to fire from requestanimationframe, which in turn fires from scroll event.
 Previously the two were linked directly.
+Replace querySelectorAll with getElementsByClassName in various sections.
+Moved pizzasDiv definition out of loop.
+Moved phase definition in parralax routine out of the write loop.
+Made number of parallax pizzas generated depend on viewport size, and moved a constant variable calculation out of loop.
+Also added some css to style.css to forced GPU to become active.

 ## Gruntfile